davidegariglio/TournamentAllocationProblem/README.md

 # TournamentAllocationProblem

-This reposity is related to a thesis work at the Politecnico di Torino.
+This repository is related to a thesis work at the Politecnico di Torino.

 [The interactive graph visualizer](https://gdragotto.github.io/TournamentAllocationProblem/#) for the 2017 Grand Slams tournaments is available.